swiftlang/swift-foundation/README.md

 ## Building and Testing

-Building the Foundation package requires the under-development [Swift 5.9 toolchain](https://www.swift.org/download/#swift-59-development) on or later than September 1st, 2023 (46a3b41), on macOS and Linux.
+Building this package requires the Swift 5.9 toolchain or later.

 ### macOS

 macOS Ventura 13.3.1 is the minimum supported version.

 - Download the latest Xcode from the App Store
-- Download and install the Swift 5.9 toolchain for Xcode from [swift.org](https://www.swift.org/download)
-- Launch Xcode and select the downloaded 5.9 toolchains via *Xcode > Toolchains*
 - Open `Package.swift` and select *Product > Test*

 ### Linux